Depression Hotline

 • Lifestyle changes such as sleep hygiene, exercise and reduced alcohol intake

-Your journey might involve one or more of these tools.
-Hotline counselors can talk you through options, help you understand your insurance coverage and direct you to local providers.
+Your path might involve one or more of these tools.
+We can talk you through options, help you understand your insurance coverage and point you to local providers.

 When to Seek Immediate Help

 If you’re experiencing thoughts of self-harm or suicide or feel like you’re in danger, don’t wait.
-Call 911 or contact a crisis hotline right away.
+Call 911, or call or text 988 to reach the Suicide & Crisis Lifeline.
 You’re not alone, and people are ready to help, day or night.

 Frequently Asked Questions